Associate Dean and Associate Professor

 Guilford House 321

-Since August 2000 when I joined the Case Western Reserve faculty, I have taught courses in nineteenth- and twentieth-century British literature, twentieth-century Anglophone literatures, periodical studies, literary theory, cultural studies, and methods of research in English.
+Since I joined the Case Western Reserve faculty in 2000, I have taught courses in nineteenth- and twentieth-century British literature, twentieth-century Anglophone literatures, periodical studies, literary theory, cultural studies, and methods of research in English.
 In any given year, students can expect me to offer courses treating the novel in Britain in the twentieth century, a course in postcolonial literature, a theory or methods course, and a course in nineteenth- and twentieth-century literary history, in a genre, or in the SAGES program.
-I have conducted the department’s graduate publication seminar seven times between 2001 and 2013.
+I also conducted the department’s graduate publication seminar eight times, beginning in 2001.